iamhosseindhv/notistack/README.md

 ```

 ### Online demo
-**Visit [`documentation website`](https://iamhosseindhv.com/notistack/demos) to see all the demos.**</br>
+**Visit the [`documentation website`](https://notistack.com/examples) to see all the examples.**</br>
 Or play with a minimal working example: [codesandbox](https://codesandbox.io/s/github/iamhosseindhv/notistack/tree/master/examples/simple-example??hidenavigation=1&module=%2FApp.js) </br>

 ### Redux and Mobx support:
 notistack is compatible with state management libraries such as Redux and Mobx.
-See notistack [documentation](https://iamhosseindhv.com/notistack/demos#redux-/-mobx-example) for more info.
+See examples for [Redux](https://codesandbox.io/s/github/iamhosseindhv/notistack/tree/master/examples/redux-example) and [MobX](https://codesandbox.io/s/github/iamhosseindhv/notistack/tree/master/examples/mobx-example).

 ### Contribution
 Open an issue and your problem will be solved.